ros2/ros2_documentation/source/Tutorials/Ros2bag/Recording-A-Bag-From-Your-Own-Node.rst

         writer_->open(storage_options, converter_options);

-The next step is to inform the writer of each topic that we will write to the bag file.
+The next step is to inform the writer of each topic that we will write to the bag.
 This is done by calling ``create_topic`` and passing in an instance of the ``rosbag2_storage::TopicMetadata`` structure.
 Here we are using modern C++ syntax to construct an instance of this structure in place rather than creating it separately and passing it in.
 The arguments stored in the ``rosbag2_storage::TopicMetadata`` structure are: